machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

 Now that every component is connected to the Pickit system, we are able to configure Pickit.

-In the Pickit :ref:`web-interface`, go to the configuration tab and create new setup files and a product file:
+In the Pickit :ref:`web-interface`, create a new setup and product file:

 -  **Setup:** flex_demo.
 -  **Product:** flex_demo.